Forward-thinking insights focused on a more sustainable tomorrow.

-Enhanced Visitor Experience: Lessons from the National Park Service to Remain Resilient
+Enhanced Visitor Experience: Lessons from the National Park Service To Remain Resilient

 The National Park Service (NPS) has witnessed an unprecedented surge in visitors to parks across the country in recent years.
 This trend has been driven by a variety of factors, including the Covid-19 pandemic, social media, and international tourism.
 Visitors are drawn to national parks for their awe-inspiring landscapes, rich history and culture, opportunities for peace and quiet, adventure and recreation, and connection with nature.
 In fact, according to NPS, 44 national parks set a record for the highest number of recreation visits ever recorded in 2021, and 12 national parks achieved the same feat in 2022.